eilite/sharing-points/README.md

 # sharing-points

-### This project is for educational purpose only
+ **This project is for educational purpose only**

-*My point is to hack with Scala, play framework,and actor programming (akka)
+#### My point is to work and with Scala, play framework, and actor programming (akka)

 > The app simulates a bicycle sharing system.

-> It should be possible to create a sharing point with available bicycles.
+> It is be possible to create a sharing point with available bicycles.
 Order a bicycle in a sharing point.

-> The app should also tell how many bicycles are available in the sharing points nearby a given location.
+> The app returns how many bicycles are available in the sharing points.

-> Each sharing point should be modeled into an actor, and each actor should hold it's state. (number of bicycles, locations ...)
+> Each sharing point is an akka actor, and each actor holds it's state. (number of bicycles ...)